hakunamatata97k/MergeSort_Implementations/README.md

 ##### Exercise 2: (**Contains unreviewed Issue**)
 * I could NOT understand the logic behind terminating the threads via a boolean flag and `synchronized` method!.
 * understanding the [Amdahl's law].
+* I learned that lambdas are not to be treated as Anonymous classes thus according to the book [What's New in java 8] :
+    > A lambda expression is not an anonymous class; it actually uses invokedynamic in the byte-code.

 ##### Exercise 3:
 * the trouble i went throught could be observed in this [StackOverFlow] Question _(asked and answered by me)_.